 If a plan fails the top-heavy test, it must meet certain minimum contribution and vesting requirements to avoid tax penalties.
-Employers may have to contribute up to 3% of each non-key employee's salary to their account or match key employee contributions up to 5% of their salary, whichever is less.
+Employers may have to contribute up to 3% of each non-key employee's eligible pay to their account or match key employee contributions up to 5%, whichever is less.
 Unlike the ADP and ACP tests, you cannot simply return funds to key employees – you have to make contributions.

 If you were not planning on contributing to the 401(k), having an unexpected 3% increase in payroll expenses can be challenging for many small businesses.

 Which types of plans are most at risk of failing the top-heavy test?

 Smaller businesses and those with a significant portion of assets concentrated among key employees are more susceptible to failing the top-heavy test.
 Family-owned businesses, start-ups with substantial equity given to founders and early employees, and companies with a few highly paid executives are particularly at risk.

 Examples of penalties for failing the top-heavy test

 The financial penalties for failing the top-heavy test can be significant for both employers and employees.
 Let's examine a few numerical examples to better understand the potential costs involved:

 Example 1: $45k of unexpected contributions and penalties